novasoc/syslogng-drivers/pillr/README.md

 The file specified for the alerts_ini configuration includes a number of options and can have multiple stanzas.
 These include:

-name - Each configuration must have a unique name (mandatory) pattern - The regex to be used against a log message to check if it matches this configuration (mandatory) recipient - The email recipient when an alert is triggered (mandatory) keys - A comma separated list of extracted variable(s) that are used to uniquely identify an event for dedup purposes template - The email template to be used when an alert is triggered including variable substitutions (mandatory)
+name - Each configuration must have a unique name (mandatory) pattern - The regex to be used against a log message to check if it matches this configuration.
+Whitespace is interpreted as a logical AND for the regex (mandatory) recipient - The email recipient when an alert is triggered (mandatory) keys - A comma separated list of extracted variable(s) that are used to uniquely identify an event for dedup purposes template - The email template to be used when an alert is triggered including variable substitutions (mandatory)